Key Stage 3 subjects

 • To promote excellence and encourage students to create outstanding work.
 These opportunities may come through the curriculum which aims to create career based work scenarios; through our extra-curricular programme, which gives students opportunities to further develop musicality and offers ample performance opportunities; and through workshops and trips held throughout the academic year.

-• To instil good practice and routines in order to maintain discipline and create a safe working environment where students can express themselves musically whilst feeling supported by their teachers and peers.
+• To instill good practice and routines in order to maintain discipline and create a safe working environment where students can express themselves musically whilst feeling supported by their teachers and peers.

 • To ensure a culture of inclusivity is maintained at all times and nurture students to become more emotionally developed and empathetic towards other people and cultures.